Laser-induced fluorescence detection of the 4d$^4D_{7/2}\rightarrow$5p$^4P^\circ_{5/2}$ transition of Kr II in a hollow cathode discharge: Results

 The spectrum is registered measuring both the vacuum and the air wavelength (at standard dry air: T=15$^\circ$C and p=760$\nobreakspace$mmHg).
 The experimental data are fitted using an orthogonal distance regression algorithm \cite{Pallavi_2022} considering the wavelength meter accuracy and the LIF signal noise outside the spectral line as errors.

-The fitting function is given by:
+The fitting function is given by \cite{Demtroeder_2013}:

-where the $\delta_i$ is the relative shift for each spectral component (given in Table \ref{table HFS}), $B_i$ are the relative intensities ($B_i$=$\alpha_i\times\beta_i$), $k_B$ is the Boltzmann constant, $T$ is the ion temperature, $m$ is the ion mass, $A$ is a scaling factor, $c$ is the speed of light, and $D$ accounts for possible data offset is used to fit the experimental data (see Fig.\ref{measured_freq}).
+where the $\delta_i$ is the relative shift for each spectral component (given in Table \ref{isotopes} and \ref{table HFS}), $B_i$ are the relative intensities ($B_i$=$\alpha_i\times\beta_i$), $k_B$ is the Boltzmann constant, $T$ is the ion temperature, $m$ is the ion mass, $A$ is a scaling factor, $c$ is the speed of light, and $D$ accounts for possible data offset (see Fig.\ref{measured_freq}).
 Among the four fitting parameters ($A$, $\nu_0$, $T$, and $D$) the line central frequency $\nu_0$ and the ion temperature $T$ are of interest.
 The residuals, given in Fig.\ref{measured_freq}, are indicative for the fit goodness.

 Figure \ref{measured_freq} shows the measured $\nu_0$ when scanning the laser wavelength in both directions.
 A shift, occurring due to the finite lock-in settling time of about 100$\nobreakspace$MHz is estimated from the fitted $\nu_0$ values.
 As this instrumental shift occurs symmetrically in both cases, the exact value of the $\nu_0$ has to be estimated as the average of the two results.